Night (memoir)

-Translated into 30 languages, the book ranks as one of the bedrocks of Holocaust literature.
+Translated into 30 languages, the book ranks as one of the cornerstones of Holocaust literature.
 It remains unclear how much of Night is memoir.
 Wiesel called it his deposition, but scholars have had difficulty approaching it as an unvarnished account.
 The literary critic Ruth Franklin writes that the pruning of the text from Yiddish to French transformed an angry historical account into a work of art.

 Night is the first in a trilogy—Night, Dawn, Day—marking Wiesel's transition during and after the Holocaust from darkness to light, according to the Jewish tradition of beginning a new day at nightfall.
 "In Night," he said, "I wanted to show the end, the finality of the event.
 Everything came to an end—man, history, literature, religion, God.
 There was nothing left.
 And yet we begin again with night."